- Lifelong Professional Artist

 In traditional cultures, the ones who crossed the threshold and then returned to their tribe to become healers and visionaries by sharing what they had seen and learned in the spirit world were the shamans and artists of the tribe and were honored and supported by their society.
 Guess I’m still waiting for that to happen as I work to make art that is a visual representation of my inner multidimensional and trans-sensory experience - all informed by my near-death experience and in dreams, meditations, and the trance-like state I can slip into while creating art.
 Extra-dimensional voices still whisper primordial secrets into my sympathetic ears.
 These are my visions for you, my people.

 Many have visions - few make them real.

-Today I live in rural central Virginia with my mystical wife of over 50 years.
+Today, I live in rural central Virginia with my mystical wife of over 50 years.
 My five children and 12 grandchildren form a tight community and most still live nearby.
-I'm lucky enough to have a large studio at the edge of the woods.
+My former studio is now a guest house and I have taken over the entire second floor of my house as studio space.
 Life's great.